nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
 1. fix that register without profile picture will use no_profile_pic.png as a profile picture ()

-2. create a search component that will be used to search for the library - to fix search bar in the library - ()

 3.a. fix lib = make sure data is written the right format - each time i shut my laptop - table are not displayed properly + flask framework error 500 !
 3.b. set library - is set but needed to be properly worknig - check if make any errors or working unproperly - if so fix () :
    - remove empty columns values from library tables - ?
    - tranform the data in tables to be more user friendly : remove ({[]}) from the data , organize data in ({[]}) for user to understand ,
-   - add search bar to the tables -
-   - make table columns bar more responsive -
    - add sorting to the tables -
-   - fix collapse butttons in the cards - add card width less cards in a row if needed -
-   -
+   - try to fix the search result in the library - name is first , and adjust array and objects to strings .
+   - try to adjust all arrays and objects to strings -

 4. implement chracter create completely + fix Gemini integration : ()
    - implenent character create prompt -